How to calculate the memory usage of Java objects

-General formula for calculating memory usage
+General formula for calculating memory usage of Java objects

 In general, the heap memory used by a Java object in Hotspot consists of: